 Neurological Institute neurosurgeons are now pioneering the use of Visualase, an advanced laser thermal ablation technique.
 A select number of medical centers around the country have begun using the minimally-invasive magnetic resonance imaging (MRI)-guided technique for both primary and metastatic brain tumors.
 This procedure is often suitable for patients whose brain tumors have grown back after previous surgery and/or radiation therapy.
 NorthShore neurosurgeons have been specially trained in the stereotactic neurosurgical technique that involves inserting a thin laser fiber into the skull to precisely target areas of the brain.
 Light energy from the laser heats the brain tumor, effectively destroying it.
 Our team of neurosurgeons and neuroradiologists utilize MR imaging of the brain throughout the entire procedure.
 Upon removal of the laser applicator, only one stitch is needed to close the wound.

 Our neurosurgical team also has the capability to carefully monitor language and motor function while removing tumors situated in delicate areas of the brain, critical to preserving patient function and quality of life.

-In addition to surgery, the Neurological Institute offers patients a full array of the latest medical therapies.
+In addition to brain tumor surgery, the Neurological Institute offers patients a full array of the latest medical therapies and treatments for brain tumors.
 Our highly skilled specialists in neuro-oncology direct the administration of chemotherapy.
 Biologic therapies, including vaccines and monoclonal antibodies, tap the body’s immune system to help fight cancer.
 Molecular-targeted or directed medical therapies focus on cellular changes and target tumor cells to inhibit tumor growth.